Short sales can represent a great deal on a home.

 Identifying short sales isn’t always as straight forward as you may expect.
 Many homes that are short sales may not necessarily advertise it.
 Mainly because mortgage companies feel that advertising a home as a short sale puts them at a disadvantage because home buyers will expect to pay less for it.

-You should be working with a real estate agent who may be able to help you locate short sales.
+You should be working with a real estate agent who may help you locate short sales.
 There are certain keywords you should keep an eye out for when looking at properties.

 Keywords used to identify short sales